 Month-to-month tends to be a bad fit when:

-• your property is harder to lease (unique homes, higher rent point, rural)
+- your property is harder to lease, such as a unique home, higher rent point, or rural property

 A blunt but true rule: month-to-month is easier when you can afford it.